Breast Ultrasound Certification FAQ

 The images required depend on the type of case submitted.
 See application instructions.
 Each interventional image must have the needle clearly seen in relation to the breast lesion.
 Images of clips are not required.

 Certification with commendation is awarded to applicants who demonstrate exceptional knowledge and quality of work in all aspects of the certification process.
-A score of greater than 90 must be earned on the first attempt for both the written and practical examination as well as on each clinical case submission.
+A score of 90 or greater must be earned on the first attempt for both the written and practical examination as well as on each clinical case submission.
 Certification will be valid for 6 years with an MOC component required at 3 years.
+MOC requirements will include; current licensing, evidence of equipment maintenance, 5 credits of breast ultrasound CME (may be category 2), performance of minimum of 100 breast ultrasounds on an annual basis.
 Recertification applicants are also eligible for this designation.

 The applicant is provided a critique of their cases by the reviewing surgeons.
 The applicant is given the opportunity to correct any deficiencies and resubmit additional cases for review.